omerjakoby/Quill/backend/pkg/transport/quill/README.md

 **Purpose**: Establish a connection and negotiate protocol version, feature capabilities, and anti-spam requirements before any user-specific operations.

+* **supported_versions**: the handshake sends the supported version's of Quill protocol, the ack respond with the most recent one he also support.
 * **identity**: Domain or user entity initiating the connection; For Server -> Server this will be the domain name; For Client -> Server this will be the user's email address
 * **encryption**: End-to-end encryption support flag (not available in v1).
 * **supported\_anti\_spam**: List of anti-spam methods the initiator can perform (default v1: `hashcash`).